code4tots/ccl/README.md

     typing.

     Secondly, and more fundamentally, I am still not finished designing the type system.
-Ideally, I would like to have Haskell-like typeclasses and type inferencing while still permitting mutations like in a procedural language.
+Ideally, I would like to have OCaml-style type inferencing while still permitting mutations
+    like in a procedural language.
 The extent to which this is even theoretically possible is something I need to study and think more about.